 Most of us pay attention to tyres when already there is a puncture or less air in them.

-We don’t even remember to check the air pressures regularly.
-Solving this entire problem of late realizing of less pressure in tyres and manual checking,
+We don’t even remember to check the air pressure regularly.
+Solving this entire problem of late realizing less pressure in tyres and manual checking,

 What is a Tyre pressure monitoring system?

 It provides real-time information which is conveyed to a driver either through a graphic display or simple low-pressure light on the dashboard or on an app on the smartphone.

-The whole purpose of TPMS is to warn you about the under-inflation of one or more than one tyres of your vehicle.
+The whole purpose of TPMS is to warn you about the under-inflation of one or more than one tyre of your vehicle.

 How does the Tyre Pressure Monitoring System work?

 The pressure is measured by monitoring the rotational speed of the wheel along with other signals outside of the tyres.

 In case you doubt the life of these sensors, let us tell you that they work with a battery that needs to be replaced in order to get the right information at the right time.

 What are the benefits of tyre pressure monitoring system?

 Extend the life of tyres: The main reason for tyre failure is under-inflated tyres.
 When the tyres are not inflated up to the optimum level,

 When the tyre pressure is accurate, the vehicle consumes less fuel and gives better mileage.

-It decreases your downtime hours, saves the money spent on repairing and in the refilling of fuel.
+It decreases your downtime hours, and saves the money spent on repairing and refilling fuel.

 To save you from all this, TPMS gives the information at the right time so that you can visit the nearby tyre repair shop.

 Good for the environment: When the tyres are not properly inflated they release more carbon monoxide than usual.